 Amy gasped in understanding.

 "That's right.
 I had to watch you and the others every day.
 Then you disappeared.
 I wondered about that.
 Thought maybe your father had taken you away."
-Catherine began to pace.
+Her mother began to pace.
 "So I watched the others.
 Prayed to every dark god I knew that I would be set free.
 And I got my wish.
 Did they tell you what happened to the school?"

 Amy nodded.